 - Convection transfers heat through the movement of liquid or gas.
 Wildfires generate gases that rise in columns, usually accompanied by sparks, embers and burning twigs.
 These convective columns move downwind, ahead of the fire front, carrying embers that start spot fires.

 Wildfire Behavior and Effects

-Knowing how a wildfire may behave is key to understanding Firewise principles and practices.
-Many factors affect how a wildfire burns, how fast it moves, and how difficult it is to control.
-The three sides of the fire behavior triangle are weather, topography, and fuels.
+Knowing how a wildfire may behave is key to control and management.
+Many factors affect how a wildfire burns, how fast it moves and how difficult it is to control.
+The three sides of the fire behavior triangle are weather, topography and fuels.

 Weather includes wind, temperature, cloudiness, moisture and air pressure.
 High temperatures and low humidity cause vegetation to dry and wildfires to burn rapidly.
 Wind not only moves wildfires across landscapes, but also supplies oxygen that can cause fires to grow swiftly.
 Wind also blows embers for miles, igniting new spot fires.
 Rain and high humidity can slow or extinguish fires, while storms can cause fire activity to increase or become completely unpredictable.